-- 2. Be ready to drain the oil into a suitable container and then open the drain valve or unscrew the plug on the end of the drain hose (Figure 4-1 or 4-2) and drain the oil into a suitable container.
+- 2. Be ready to drain the oil into a suitable container and then open the drain valve or unscrew the plug on the end of the drain hose (Figure 4-1, 4-2 or 4-3) and drain the oil into a suitable container.
 (Two wrenches are necessary to keep from twisting the hose when loosening and tightening the plug.)
 If an oil pump-out system is installed, follow the instructions provided. - 3.
 Secure the drain plug or close the oil drain valve. - 4.
 Spin off the old oil filter with a filter wrench and wipe off the filter mounting surface.
 (A filter wrench is available from Onan.)
 Remove the old gasket if it does not come off with the filter. - 5.
-Apply a film of oil to the filter gasket and partly fill the filter with oil so that it reaches engine parts sooner at startup.
-Spin the new filter on by hand until the gasket just touches the mounting pad and tighten 3/4 turn. - Refill the engine with the proper type and amount of engine oil.
+Apply a film of oil to the new filter gasket and partly fill the new filter with oil so that it reaches engine parts sooner at startup.
+Spin the filter on by hand until the gasket just touches the mounting pad and tighten 3/4 turn. - 6.
+Refill the engine with the proper type and amount of engine oil.
 See ENGINE OIL REC-OMMENDATIONS (p.
-3-1) and Specifications (p.
-6-1).
-Check the oil level and add or drain oil as necessary. - 7.
+3-1) and Specifications (Section 6).
+Check the oil level and add or drain oil as necessary.
+Run the engine for a few minutes, shut it down and recheck for proper oil level. - 7.
 Dispose of the used oil and oil filter according to local environmental regulations.